 In the consideration stage, prospects have graduated from problem-aware to solution-aware.
-This is when you’re trying to establish your brand as one of your audience’s top options.
+This is where you establish your brand as one of your audience’s top options.
 Nurturing leads and shortening your lead time is important during this stage, as shoppers start to filter out options.

 - Do I need this?

-- Is it good value for the price?
+- Is it a good value for the price?

 - Are you better than X competitor?

 To optimize this stage, you need to perfect your content, capture their information, and nurture your leads.